zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for the pre-shared key extension as it is sent in the TLS 1.3 server hello.

-   :c: The connection.
+   :param c: The connection.

-   :is_client: True if event is raised for the client side of the connection
+   :param is_client: True if event is raised for the client side of the connection
               (the side that sends the client hello).
 This is typically equivalent with the originator, but does not have to be in all circumstances.

-   :selected_identity: The identity the server chose as a 0-based index into the identities
+   :param selected_identity: The identity the server chose as a 0-based index into the identities
                       the client sent.

    .. zeek:see:: ssl_alert ssl_client_hello ssl_established ssl_server_hello